hellt/netdevops.me/content/post/2020/netconf-console-docker.md

 </rpc-reply>
 ```

+> Note that the WORKDIR of the container image is set to `/rpc`, therefore mounting the directory with your RPCs to that mountpoint will allow to refer to the file names directly.

-And you can create pretty complex ad-hoc RPCs with locking the datastore, commiting and discarding the changes effortlessly.
+And you can create pretty complex ad-hoc RPCs with locking the datastore, committing and discarding the changes effortlessly.